eugenewebdevs/new-contributors/README.md

 * A github account

-Contributions can be as small as typo fixes and as large as the code changes gto front faceing projects.
+Contributions can be as small as typo fixes and as large as the code changes to front faceing projects.

 ## Available Issues